November 23, 2024

 It’s important to choose the right type of anchor for your project.
 Plastic anchors are suitable for lightweight items, while metal anchors are better for heavier items.
 Make sure to select an anchor that is the appropriate size for the screw you will be using.
 If the anchor is too small, it won’t provide enough support, and if it’s too large, it may not fit properly in the hole.

-See also How to Repair Louvers on Shutters
+See also How to Repair Broken Shutters

 Attaching Mounting Brackets to the Shutters